Custom metrics

 Counter

-Counters are non-monotonic: increasing and decreasing.
-Both positive and negative values are supported.
-For monotonic counters from other systems, there is no validation to make sure the counter values only ever goes up.
+When the helper is called multiple times, the total/sum of all calls is persisted.
+Counters are non-monotonic: both positive and negative values are supported, so you can increment and decrement the same counter.
+For monotonic counters from other systems, there is no validation that counter values only ever increase.

 Ruby